aqilc/clyde-infinity/wiki/commands.md

     - `b`:`Object || Array<String(Permission)> || String(Permission)` Key
       - `Object` Format
         - Key `(permission)`: The permission needed by the user for the activation of the command
-        - Value `(description)`: The returned message for people who can't access the command because they don't have this permission.
+        - Value `(message)`: The returned message for people who can't access the command because they don't have this permission.
     - `p`:`Object || Array<String(Permission)> || String(Permission)` Key
       - `Object` Format
         - Key `(permission)`: The permission needed by the bot to execute the command
-        - Value `(description)`: The message stating that the bot doesn't have the proper permissions.
+        - Value `(message)`: The message stating that the bot doesn't have the proper permissions.
 - `f`:`Function(m, s)` The function that happens when the command is called.
   - Inherited Objects
     - `Discord`: The discord.js API